metamaden/recountmethylation_instance/README.md

 !Sample_characteristics_ch1 = treatment: control
 ```

-By contrast, the JSON-formatted version of `GSM4671807`'s metadata is located at `./gsm_json/` and appears as:
+By contrast, the JSON-formatted version of `GSM4671807`'s metadata would be stored at `./gsm_json/` and appear as:

 ```
 [